Jeff Francoeur: San Diego Padres (2014)

-Philadelphia Phillies
+Philadelphia Phillies (2015)

 On November 13, 2014, Francoeur signed a minor league contract with the Philadelphia Phillies.

 On June 16, 2015, Francoeur was used as a relief pitcher in a 19–3 loss to the Baltimore Orioles, throwing the only scoreless inning of the game.
 However, he surrendered two runs in the next inning.
 In July, he began to have success both off the bench and in the starting lineup, including a stretch during which he hit three home runs in eight games.
 Although he expressed a desire to remain with the Phillies through the 2015 season and perhaps even beyond, his play indicated he might be moved near the trading deadline to bolster a contending team's outfield.
 However, he was not moved at the trade deadline.
 Ultimately, he finished the season with a .258 batting average, 13 home runs, and 45 RBIs.

-Return to Atlanta
+Second stint with the Braves (2016)

 On February 22, 2016, Francoeur agreed to a minor-league deal with the Braves, with an invitation to spring training.
 On March 29, the Braves purchased Francoeur's contract.

-Miami Marlins
+Miami Marlins (2016)

 Francoeur was traded to the Miami Marlins on August 24, 2016, in a three-team deal that included the Texas Rangers.
 The Braves got minor league utility player Dylan Moore from the Rangers and minor league catcher Matt Foley from the Marlins.

-Broadcasting
+Broadcasting career

 On May 12, 2017, it was announced that Francoeur would become a color analyst for select Atlanta Braves baseball games broadcast on Fox Sports South and Fox Sports Southeast.
 On November 29, 2018, the Braves announced that Jeff Francoeur would replace Joe Simpson as their lead television analyst.
 In September 2019, it was announced that he had been hired by TBS to work as an analyst for the network's NL Wild Card Game, NLDS (Washington vs. Los Angeles alongside Ernie Johnson Jr.) and National League Championship Series (NLCS) alongside Brian Anderson and Ron Darling.
 He repeated this role in 2020 for American League playoff games, as TBS had the AL contract that year.